ubicucsd/bootcamp_19_20/5_Biopython.md

 This will add an incomplete Python program called `transcribe.py`.
 Follow the instructions to transcribe the complement to RNA (*Hint: This will be very similar to your implementation in comp.py*).

 Once you get the program running correctly, you'll see a success message and a file called `unidentified_rna.fasta` created.

+*Note: The template strand is read from 5' to 3', which is the orientation of our complement data.
+Therefore, you don't need to do any sort of reversal.
+You'll soon see another instance where you will need to reverse.*

 ## A Potential Breakthrough